 About SI Joint Fusion using the iFuse Implant System®

 Sacroiliac joint fusion is a surgical procedure intended to stabilize the joint and eliminate motion.
 The iFuse Implant System is indicated for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 This system uses small titanium implants placed across the sacroiliac joint to stabilize and fuse it.
-(Figures 2,3) The implants may be appropriately used even when the patient has previously had other spine surgery and implants.
+(Figures 2,3) In most cases, the implants may be used on patients who have had prior spine surgery.

 Sacroiliac joint fusion is a surgical procedure in which the joint is fixed into its intended position and for weight-bearing function.
 The iFuse Implant System accomplishes this by inserting three small titanium implants across the joint to stabilize and fuse it.
 The implants are small triangular-shaped devices about the size of your little finger.

 Figure 3A shows two implants in place across the SI joint.